Overview

 Categorizing Credit Card Payments

-Purchases = Expenses
+Credit Card Purchases are Expenses

-Payments = Transfers
+Credit Card Payments are Transfers

 When you: